-The Nungarin Heritage Machinery and Army Museum is housed in an original massive Army Vehicle Workshop building constructed in Nungarin in 1942-43 as part of Australia’s defence during WWII.
+The Nungarin Heritage Machinery and Army Museum is housed in an original massive Army Vehicle Workshop building constructed in Nungarin in 1942-43 as part of Australia’s defense during WWII.
 The museum also has an imposing display of Military Memorabilia Including an impressive 10th Light Horse Collection dedicated to local WWI hero Trooper Joseph William Spillman.
 Other items on display include the rare Dingo Scout Car and the General Grant Tank and other military vehicles.
 A large collection of Agricultural Development heritage memorabilia and machinery is also displayed.

 Visit the Museum Café for a cuppa and meet the locals and volunteers.
 Book a morning Tea or Luncheon (group bookings welcome).
-Sundays at the Museum Café is time for a Coffee and a Big Cooked Breakfast 8-10am come down everyone welcome.
-The Museum is a non profit organization and run by local volunteers.
+Sundays at the Museum Café is time for a Coffee and a Big Cooked Breakfast 8-10 am come down everyone welcome.
+The Museum is a non-profit organization and run by local volunteers.
 Donations or Loan of items for exhibits are always welcome

 |Address:||Museum Ave, Nungarin|